Best Black Friday Fitness Equipment Deals See Deals

 Using Tempo Studio

 I enjoyed my overall experience with Tempo and was pretty enthralled with the tech features, specifically the real-time feedback for proper form.
-However, like I mentioned, Tempo wouldn’t be the best long-term fit for my home gym, and likewise, it won’t be the right home fitness system for everyone.
+However, as I mentioned, Tempo wouldn’t be the best long-term fit for my home gym, and likewise, it won’t be the right home fitness system for everyone.

 Specifically, it’s not great if your fitness goals involve, say, squatting 400 pounds or mastering the clean-and-jerk.